Ice Cube: 2006–2012: Laugh Now, Cry Later, Raw Footage, and I Am the West

-2012–present: Everythang's Corrupt and forming Mount Westmore
+2012–present: Everythang's Corrupt, Mount Westmore, Man Down and Man Up

 In November 2012, Cube released more details on his forthcoming, tenth studio album, Everythang's Corrupt.
 Releasing its title track near the 2012 elections, he added, "You know, this record is for the political heads."
 But the album's release was delayed.
 On February 10, 2014, iTunes brought another single from it, "Sic Them Youngins on 'Em", and a music video followed the next day.
 Despite a couple of more song releases, the album's release was delayed even beyond Cube's work on the 2015 film Straight Outta Compton.
 After a statement setting release to 2017, the album finally arrived on December 7, 2018.

 In 2014, Cube appeared on MC Ren's remix "Rebel Music", their first collaboration since the N.W.A reunion in 2000.

-In 2020, Cube joined rappers Snoop Dogg, E-40, Too Short and formed the supergroup Mt.
-Westmore.
+In 2020, Cube joined rappers Snoop Dogg, E-40, Too Short and formed the supergroup Mount Westmore.
 The group's debut album was released on June 7, 2022.

+Throughout early 2024, Ice Cube toured across Canada as part of his Straight Into Canada tour.

+Ice Cube's eleventh studio album and his first new album in six years, Man Down, was released on November 22, 2024.
+The album was preceded by the singles "It's My Ego", "Ego Maniacs (featuring Busta Rhymes and Killer Mike)" and "So Sensitive".
+On August 29, 2025, Ice Cube announced that his twelfth studio album, Man Up, would be released in 2025 and will be preceded by the first single "Before Hip Hop" on September 5, 2025.